 - High alcohol intake 8

 - Obesity: Specifically in the abdominal area.

 9 Ways To Help Treat Acid Reflux and Heart Burn On A Ketogenic Diet

 With low stomach acid being one of the main culprits of acid reflux and heartburn, how to treat it depends on the underlying cause.
 Here are just a few ways to help alleviate symptoms or to help increase levels, keto diet, or otherwise.

 Often overlooked, and simple when you think about it, but chew chew chew your food.
 Digestion begins in your mouth, sending signals to your body to stimulate your digestive enzymes.

-Raw apple cider vinegar introduces more acid into the digestive tract, thus increasing stomach acid levels artificially.
-Also, raw apple cider vinegar has been associated with reducing symptoms of high blood sugar, diabetes, and acid reflux.
+Raw ACV introduces more acid into the digestive tract, thus increasing levels artificially.
+Also, raw ACV has been associated with reducing symptoms of high blood sugar, diabetes, and acid reflux.
 9

 Stay upright after eating

 The conventional wisdom of standing or sitting upright after a meal may serve you well if you suffer from acid reflux and heartburn.
 Allowing gravity to do its job will help reduce the chances of food traveling back up into the esophagus.